Model Independent Tests of the Hadronic Vacuum Polarization Contribution to the Muon $g$$-$$2$

 where the two terms are depicted in the third and fourth diagrams of Fig.~\ref{fig:HVP_Feynman}.
-Therefore, the impact of the CMD-3 data on $\nu^{\rm HVP}_{\rm\mysmall HFS}$ is estimated to be
+Therefore, the impact of the CMD-3 data on $\nu^{\rm\mysmall HVP}_{\rm\mysmall HFS}$ is estimated to be

 in excellent agreement with the numerical evaluation in Table~\ref{table:compareO} and exhibits a $5.9\sigma$ discrepancy in the comparison.
-This makes the Muonium HFS among the most sensitive probes of $\delta a_\mu^{\rm \mysmall CMD3}$.\footnote{ In Ref.~\cite{Delaunay:2021uph}, it has been also proposed to determine $a^{\rm\mysmall HVP}_\mu$ from the measurement of $\nu_{\rm HFS}$.
-However, $e^+e^- \to \, \text{hadrons}$ data have been used to estimate $\Delta^{\rm HVP}_{\rm HFS}$, making the procedure inconsistent.} To be sensitive to this shift would require a measurement at a precision of $\mathcal{O}(1)$ Hz.
+This makes the Muonium HFS among the most sensitive probes of $\delta a_\mu^{\rm \mysmall CMD3}$.
+To be sensitive to this shift would require a measurement at a precision of $\mathcal{O}(1)$ Hz.
 Fortunately, the MuSEUM experiment at J-PARC aims to reduce the uncertainty of the current measurement $\nu^{\rm exp}_{\rm HFS} = (4 \ 463 \ 302 \ 776 \pm 51) \ {\rm Hz}$~\cite{Mariam:1982bq,Liu:1999iz} by one order of magnitude~\cite{Strasser:2016smg}, well below the shift of Eq.~\eqref{eq:HVP_Muonium_CMD3_est}.